bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We forgot about our agonizing forest ascent as we spent half an hour taking in the alpine scenery from the summit.
 Then it came time to discuss our descent route.
 We didn't know the nature of the south slope, but we didn't think it could be worse than the east ridge.
 We were wrong.

 From the summit, we quickly dropped down the talus and scree slopes before arriving at the treeline.
-Dense bushes and short trees soon gave way to tall trees so that it became difficult to distinguish the avalanche path from the forest.
+Dense bushes and short trees soon gave way to tall trees so it became difficult to distinguish the avalanche path from the forest.
 Taras used his GPS receiver to guide us down.
 The route worked well for a time then our difficulties increased as the grade steepened and rock bands, hidden in the trees, appeared.
 Nonetheless, Taras expertly led us down through it all.
 We were able to drop down between all the cliffs except one, which we scrambled down.
 After leaving the last cliff band behind, we needed only to thrash through more trees, bushes and deadfall to reach Glacier Lake trail.
 Having trained all morning, we should have been prepared for more bushwhacking.
 In truth, we were sick of it.
-So we were elated to get back on the trail.
+We were elated to get back on the trail.

 For many mountain trips, memories of the hardships quickly dim while the highlights brighten.
 As we drove back to Calgary, now relaxed and seated comfortably, poking fun at our travails, satisfaction began to sink in: the satisfaction of having climbed Survey Peak.